Cat health insurance

 Disadvantages:

-8.1 Prepare a damage report
+8.1 Preparing a damage report

 8.2 Typical problems and how to avoid them